Time complexity of Synchronization of discrete pulse-coupled oscillators on trees

-\qquad Dolev \cite{dolev2000self} showed that no GCA model using a fixed $\kappa$ is able to synchronizes arbitrary $\kappa$-coloring on all connected finite graphs.
+Dolev \cite{dolev2000self} showed that no GCA model using a fixed $\kappa$ is able to synchronize arbitrary $\kappa$-coloring on all connected finite graphs.
 Roughly speaking, for any such given GCA model, one can construct a symmetric configuration on a cycle of some length so that the vertices have no way to break the symmetry by blindingly following a homogeneous local rule.
 On trees, however, such a construction is topologically prohibited so one may hope that there exists a $\kappa$-color GCA model which synchronizes all initial $\kappa$-colorings on any finite trees.
 Indeed, a 3-color GCA model was studied by Herman and Ghosh \cite{herman1995stabilizing}, and odd $\kappa\ge 3$ models by Boulinier, Petit, and Villain \cite{boulinier2006toward}.
-When $\kappa=3$, the latter model coincides with another well-known GCA model called the cyclic cellular automaton, which was introduced by Bramson and Griffeath \cite{bramson1989flux} as a discrete time analogue of the cyclic particle systems.
-In a recent work with Gravner and Sivakoff \cite{gravner2016limiting}, we studied the limiting behavior of 3-color cyclic cellular automaton together with the 3-color Greenberg-Hastings model \cite{greenberg1978spatial} on infinite trees using probabilistic methods.
+When $\kappa=3$, the latter model coincides with another well-known GCA model called the cyclic cellular automaton, which was introduced by Bramson and Griffeath \cite{bramson1989flux} as a discrete-time analog of the cyclic particle systems.
+In Gravner, Lyu, and Sivakoff \cite{gravner2016limiting}, the limiting behavior of 3-color cyclic cellular automaton together with the 3-color Greenberg-Hastings model \cite{greenberg1978spatial} on infinite trees were investigated using probabilistic methods.